pixelhypercube/CellCollab/README.md

 ---

-## 🧪 Beginner Tutorial: How to Use mp-conway-sandbox
+## 🧪 Beginner Tutorial: How to Use CellCollab

 ### ✅ Step 1: Join or Create a Room